ryanxingql/blog/posts/english.md

 ## Other Words & Phrases

+- **cash in**: make money.
+  - > A: Maybe we could start our podcast and cash in?
+B: I'm not sure if that'll work here, but it can't hurt to try.
+    - 试一试也无妨。
-- esoteric: known about or understood by very few people.
+- **esoteric**: known about or understood by very few people.
+- **gripping**: [adj.] exciting or interesting in a way that keeps your attention.
-- journalism: the work of collecting news.
+- **journalism**: the work of collecting news.
+- **monetization**: the process of converting goods into money.
+  - > However, when compared to Facebook, Twitter still lags significantly in terms of monetization efficiency.
+- **plethora**: [n.] excess.
+  - > A plethora of new operators will be allowed to enter the market.